A topic in public science

 - lawn of bacteria (Tom Ireland, Royal Society of Biology)

-- microbes break down food with a arsenal of chemicals (Prof. Tim Spector, King's College London)
+- microbes break down food with their arsenal of chemicals (Prof. Tim Spector, King's College London)

 - microbiome is part of the immune engine room (Dr James Kinross, Imperial College London)